UFC Fight Night: Ngannou vs. Velasquez: Predictions & Analysis

 A few statistical edges stand out.
 Fili throws significantly more leather — a 1.3 sig. strike per minute gap.
 Fili is far more active with takedowns, averaging 0.9 more per 15 minutes.
 Jury has tighter striking defense, making opponents miss more often.

 The Pick: Myles Jury over Andre Fili.
-We're leaning Jury here at 66%, a solid but not overwhelming edge.
-The market implies 44% for Fili, but our model sees only 34%.
-That 9-point gap favoring Jury is worth watching.
+The model gives Jury a slight nod at 60% — this could easily go either way.
+The market implies 44% for Fili, but our model sees only 40%.
+That 3-point gap favoring Jury is worth watching.

 Aljamain Sterling vs Jimmie Rivera